tmontes/python-conference-beginners-day/challenges/Readme.md

 # Python challenges in this repo

-[magic methods and duck typing](magic_methods.py)  - learn how to make your classes Pythonic using magic methods like `__len__` and more
+[Magic methods and Duck typing](magic_methods.py)  - learn how to make your classes Pythonic using magic methods like `__len__` and more

-[decorators](decorators.py) - decorators, a pretty way of transforming functions using other functions. functional programming!  functions.
+[Decorators](decorators.py) - decorators, a pretty way of transforming functions using other functions. functional programming!  functions.

-[context managers](context_managers.py) - aka the `with` statement.
+[Context managers](context_managers.py) - aka the `with` statement.
 What's it for, and how does it help to make your code look nicer?

-[generators](generators.py) - more efficient iterators with python and the `yield` statement.
+[Generators](generators.py) - more efficient iterators with python and the `yield` statement.

 [The Game of Life](life.md) - a programming classic.
 Try it out using OO and functional paradigms in Python.